 Risks of Cataract Surgery

-Although cataract surgery is one of the safest and most successful surgeries, it comes with risks like any other surgery.
-The most common risks are swelling and inflammation.
+Although cataract surgery is one of the safest and most successful surgeries, it comes with risks like any other surgical procedure.
+The most common risks involved are swelling and inflammation.
 But these typically clear up within the first few days of recovery and with the use of medicated eye drops.

 These issues rarely persist, but when they do, they can make vision cloudy for an extended period and require other medications.
 In severe cases, corneal edema may require additional surgery to improve the vision.